-However, perhaps a more intriguing aspect related to the death of Charles II of Spain was not the culminating political crisis, but the strangeness of his final days and the condition of his dead body.
+Europe was headed into a crisis at the hour of the Spanish king’s death, one which resulted in the War of the Spanish Succession, a conflict that lasted until 1714.
+But if there is one more intriguing aspect related to the Charles II’s death that was not the culminating political crisis, it was the strangeness of his final days and the condition of his dead body.

 According to one source, shortly before his death, Charles had moments in which he insisted on unearthing the corpses of his dead relatives, so he could see them.
 What may be more shocking is how an autopsy allegedly describes the deceased body of the king himself.